|St. Bartholomew's Polyphony Choir|

 Is the music difficult?
 The majority of of our music is extremely approachable, and of modest difficulty only.
 It is loaned to members free of charge.

 What kind of music do you sing?
 We have a huge repertoire of music from 15th century polyphony as written by Palestrina and Victoria, through baroque music such as that by Bach and Handel, music by Mozart, Franck and Fauré, right through to the modern styles of John Rutter, Bob Chilcott and others.
 We also have music that has been recently commissioned by us from Nicholas Wilton.
 Our archive contains music from a great number of other composers.
-We are especially fond of the music of the Victorian and Edwardian eras, particularly that of the popular Catholic composers of the time such as Charles Kitson and John Turner OSB.
+We are especially fond of the music of the Victorian and Edwardian eras, particularly that of the popular Catholic composers of the time such as Charles Kitson and Joseph Turner OSB.

 Do I need to be a Roman Catholic to join the choir?
 No: the choir extends a very warm welcome to anyone of any religious denomination, or none.